inbo/n2khab-preprocessing/README.md

 Define the sorting order well (avoid ties) by using the `sorting` argument, in order to get meaningful _diffs_ when data are updated later.
 The function stores the object in a version-control + R friendly format (tab separated values (.tsv) plus metadata on sorting order and variables (.yml)).
 The R object can then be 100% recreated using `git2rdata::read_vc()`!!
+- if your function returns a dataframe, use `dplyr::as_tibble()` to return it as a tibble instead.
+A tibble is a dataframe that makes working in the tidyverse a little [easier](https://r4ds.had.co.nz/tibbles.html).

 ### How can I contribute code?